 - 2 green onions cut into 1/4- thick rounds

-Combine all the salad ingredients in a large mixing bowl, tossing, massaging, and pressing with your hands just as you would with a massage kale salad.
+Combine all the salad ingredients in a large mixing bowl, tossing, massaging, and pressing with your hands just as you would with a massaged kale salad.
 Set a heavy plate or other item that fits snugly over the salad and add weights (a large can or jar is perfect).
 Set aside on the kitchen counter for 1 - 3 hours, or if pressing longer, in the fridge.

 After at least 1 hour, pour off excess liquid.